arjanvdmeij/msp4-bricksticker/README.md

    **b.** full order history download
    **c.** newsletter processing in-site
 - Further sophistication of mails sent out
-- Finish upgrade to Stripe v3
+- Upgrade to Stripe v3
-- Add more payment options
+   Add more payment options

 ## Technologies Used
 - **HTML**, **CSS**, **Javascript/jQuery**, **Python** were all at the heart of things